nqeron/Meeple4People/final_project/README.md

 ## Installation

 Oracle 12.2 - download the m4pexport and install into your directory.
 Run this.
-Java 1.8 - download the war
+Java 1.8 - download the war, extract war (zip) modify WEB-INF\classes\db.propreties to align with your databases details (username and password)

 ## Technologies